-1. Introduction
+1 Introduction

 The development of physics models is at the core of most science and engineering disciplines.
 With the goal of understanding physical systems, predicting their future states and discovering governing laws, researchers have been developing physics models for centuries.
 The ability to predict the dynamics of a system-of-interest allows the design of advanced technologies, from microprocessors to spacecraft engines.
-Traditionally, such predictive models have been conceived based on physical, mathematical and empirical insights [2].
-Due to high costs of physical and numerical experiments in the past, data was limited and primarily used to verify and calibrate models [3].
+Traditionally, such predictive models have been conceived based on physical, mathematical and empirical insights (Durbin 2018).
+Due to high costs of physical and numerical experiments in the past, data was limited and primarily used to verify and calibrate models (Montáns et al. 2019).

 The rapid increase in computational resources in the last decades, however, enabled the generation of large quantities of high-fidelity data.
-Additional advances of machine learning (ML) algorithms, which are able to utilize big datasets, motivated a paradigm shift from traditional model development to data-driven modeling in various scientific fields [3].
-The most frequently applied ML models are deep neural networks (DNN) [4], which demonstrated remarkable success on previously intractable problems, from computer vision initially to protein folding more recently [5, 6].
-While DNNs posses excellent predictive capabilities on high-dimensional datasets, the trained models are difficult to interpret and have been shown to generalize poorly to data outside of the training distribution for nonlinear target functions [7].
+Additional advances of machine learning (ML) algorithms, which are able to utilize big datasets, motivated a paradigm shift from traditional model development to data-driven modeling in various scientific fields (Montáns et al. 2019).
+The most frequently applied ML models are deep neural networks (DNN) (Goodfellow et al. 2016), which demonstrated remarkable success on previously intractable problems, from computer vision initially to protein folding more recently (Krizhevsky et al. 2012; Jumper et al. 2021).
+While DNNs posses excellent predictive capabilities on high-dimensional datasets, the trained models are difficult to interpret and have been shown to generalize poorly to data outside of the training distribution for nonlinear target functions (Xu et al. 2021).
 Furthermore, the models resulting from DNN training or decision tree-based methods, another often applied type of ML algorithm, are highly complex equations or algorithmic models.
 For the application as closure models, i.e. the implementation in underdetermined systems of equations, which are the focus of this work, these models are difficult to use due to stability issues during the numerical solution of equation systems.

 An alternative to such highly complex models are algebraic models, which are typically the result of traditional model development.
-However, Schmidt and Lipson [8] used genetic programming (GP) [9], which is an evolutionary algorithm, to symbolically regress algebraic models from experimental data.
+However, Schmidt and Lipson (2009) used genetic programming (GP) (Koza 1992), which is an evolutionary algorithm, to symbolically regress algebraic models from experimental data.
 This data-driven approach yields interpretable and implementable models.
-Cranmer et al. [10] showed that algebraic models derived via symbolic regression even generalize better to out-of-distribution data than DNNs for different physical problems.
+Cranmer et al. (2020) showed that algebraic models derived via symbolic regression even generalize better to out-of-distribution data than DNNs for different physical problems.

-Ferreira [11] developed with gene expression programming (GEP) an algorithm that improves over GP by introducing a genotype-phenotype distinction (see Section 2.1 for details), as inspired by natural evolution.
-While symbolic regression via GP or GEP is popular due to a high flexibility in the resulting model structure, the problem of not converging to accurate numerical constants in the model equation is well known [12, 13].
+Ferreira (2001) developed with Gene Expression Programming (GEP) an algorithm that improves over GP by introducing a genotype-phenotype distinction (see Sect.
+2.1 for details), as inspired by natural evolution.
+While symbolic regression via GP or GEP is popular due to a high flexibility in the resulting model structure, the problem of not converging to accurate numerical constants in the model equation is well known (Ryan and Keijzer 2003; Zhong et al. 2017).
 Typically, a finite number of numerical constants are created before the training and other constants in the model equation are only achieved by combining existing constants via mathematical operators.
 Thus, converging to specific constants is challenging, especially since evolutionary algorithms are fundamentally stochastic.

-A different approach for the development of algebraic models was devised by Brunton et al. [14], which performs linear regression on a library of equation snippets with sparsity-enforcing regularization.
+A different approach for the development of algebraic models was devised by Brunton et al. (2016), which performs linear regression on a library of equation snippets with sparsity-enforcing regularization.
 This approach, which is termed sparse regression, computes numerical constants accurately using a deterministic linear least squares solver.
 A considerable downside is, however, that the possible model structures are limited to linear combinations of the equation snippets in the library.